 Dado has also been a Maggio Fellow for directing, She has received a Jeff Citation as well as an After Dark Award.
 In 2017 her production of Sam Shepard’s Simpatico will move to the McCarter Theater in Princeton New Jersey.
 She teaches often at DePaul University and UIC.
 Her performance collective is known as c a K e.
 Cake stands for Collections, Analysis, Kinesthesia, and Ensemble.

-Jaimelyn serves as facility's Marketing and Social Media Do-er, Webmaster and Communication Systems Technerd.
-This in addition to her work as an Actor, Producer, and Director.
-Chicago credits: TUTA, Bluebird Arts, Eclipse Theatre, TUTA and a myriad of other small storefront theatres.
+Jaimelyn serves as Facility's Marketing and Social Media Support, Webmaster and Communication Systems Technerd.
+This in addition to her work as an Actor, Director, and Producer.
+Chicago credits: Bluebird Arts, Eclipse Theatre, TUTA and a myriad of other small storefront theatres.
 Regional: Utah Shakespeare Festival, Milwaukee Chamber Theatre, Riverfront Theatre Company, Little Sandwich Theatre.
 She is also the Artistic Director of The Constructivists in Milwaukee, Wisconsin, of which Facility serves as the theatre’s artistic and fiscal umbrella.
 JG is grateful to be in support of such talented artists.